semi0naut/dotfiles/windows/readme.md

 * https://docs.microsoft.com/en-us/windows/desktop/Win7AppQual/fault-tolerant-heap
   * Disable on system via regedit: set the REG_DWORD value **HKLM\\Software\\Microsoft\\FTH\\Enabled** to **0**.

-## Configure Shell
+## Setup up Unix-like Shell
 * Install [MSYS2 w/ MinGW-w64](http://www.msys2.org/) to `C:\msys64`
   * Open `C:\msys64\mingw64.exe`
   * Run `pacman -S base-devel mingw-w64-x86_64-toolchain git bc`
   * Use `C:\Users\<user>` as the terminal $HOME by editting `C:\msys64\etc\nsswitch.conf` and changing the `db_home` value to `windows`.
-* You may need to work around an issue with envsubst.exe - you'll know there's a bug if git displays "': not a valid identifierline 89: export: dashless" or rebase complains about "new_count".
+* You may need to work around an issue with envsubst.exe - you'll know there's a bug if git displays `not a valid identifier line 89: export: dashless` or rebase complains about `new_count`.
   * To patch, cd into `/mingw64/bin` and run `mv envsubst.exe envsubst.exe_backup`.
 Now run `pacman -S gettext` and verify that `which envsubst` reports back `/usr/bin/envsubst`.
   * Bug report is at https://github.com/Alexpux/MSYS2-packages/issues/735